Pixelsoulgg/pixelSoul/contracts/soultag/readme.md

-## This document describe the currunt functions of soultag smart contract on SUI (WIP)
+## This document describe the current functions of soultag smart contract on SUI (WIP)

 + Structs